mitodl/mitxonline/docs/configure_open_edx.md

   - Select the default example site
   - The slug field **MUST** match the `Backend.name`, which for us is ` mitxpro-oauth2`
-  - Client Id should be the client id from the xPro Django Oauth Toolkit Application
+  - Client Id should be the client id from the mitX Online Django Oauth Toolkit Application
   - Check the following checkboxes:
     - Skip hinted login dialog
     - Skip registration form